-There are two types of scanners: the handheld units that have a connection cable and screen as well as smaller units that plug into the car's OBD port and connect to a phone or tablet via Bluetooth.
-The top-selling OBD 2 scanners we tested are small enough to fit in a glove box and were purchased from Amazon for less than $100.
+There are two types of OBD 2 scanners: the handheld units that have a connection cable and screen as well as smaller units that plug into the car's OBD port and connect to a phone or tablet via Bluetooth.
+The best OBD 2 scanners we tested are small enough to fit in a glove box and were purchased from Amazon for less than $100.

 Despite their low price, OBD 2 scanners can ferret out thousands of car problems, simple and complex.
 All of them work on cars made since 1996.
 We took dozens of OBD 2 devices on test-drives that included monitoring the car's dynamic data and introducing faults.